Turkey cenbank targets 60% lira deposits in banks in H1

 In its annual monetary policy report, the central bank said it was maintaining its long-held 5% medium-term inflation target, as the annual inflation rate begins edging down from a 24-year high above 85% in October.

-The central bank, which has undertaken an "liraization" policy of stabilizing the currency as it has slashed interest rates, repeated it had no forex target level and would not buy or sell hard currencies to direct the lira.
+The central bank, which has undertaken an "liraization" policy of stabilizing the currency pressured by its interest rate cuts, repeated it had no exchange rate target level and would not buy or sell hard currencies to direct the lira.

+Inflation has surged since autumn 2021, stoked by an unorthodox monetary easing cycle that was sought by President Tayyip Erdogan, but which sparked a historic currency crash late last year.

+A year ago, hard currencies accounted for some 65% of all deposits in the banking system, reflecting years of lira depreciation and high and volatile inflation rates.

+The lira TRYTOM=D3 has steadied since August, while inflation is expected to fall sharply next year with economists predicting it will dip to 40% by the time Erdogan faces tight presidential and parliamentary elections in June.

+The central bank also said in its report that it would ensure a "steady" increase in international reserves in support of the lira.

-(Reporting by Nevzat Devranoglu Ezgi Erkoyun; Writing by Jonathan Spicer; Editing by Ece Toksabay)
+(Additional reporting by Can Sezer and Ebru Tuncay; Writing by Jonathan Spicer; Editing by Ece Toksabay and Tomasz Janowski)

 ((jonathan.spicer@reuters.com; Reuters Messaging: jonathan.spicer.thomsonreuters.com@reuters.net @jonathanspicer))